FAIRmat-NFDI/nomad-parser-orca/README.md

 # nomad-parser-orca

-An ORCA parser while extending the schema for coupled cluster
+An ORCA parser while extending the schema for coupled cluster and more.

 ## Usage

-Please use the coupled cluster branch in the `nomad-simulations` (along with the development version of `nomad-lab`)
+Please use the atom centered basis set branch in the `nomad-simulations` (along with the development version of `nomad-lab`)

 ## Current limitations: